 - CTA formats

-Tools like Meta Ads Manager, Later, and Buffer allow you to automate testing and scheduling, making it easier to refine your strategy over time.
+Tools like Meta Ads Manager, Later, and Buffer can automate testing and scheduling, making it easier to refine your strategy over time.

-Instagram story navigation metrics show how audiences actually experience your content, not just how many people see it.
-The real value lies in understanding patterns, where viewers stay, skip, or leave, and using those signals to guide your decisions.
+Instagram story navigation shows how audiences actually experience your content, not just how many people saw it.
+The real value lies in the patterns: where viewers stay, where they skip, where they leave, and what those choices tell you about your storytelling.

 How to use Instagram Stories for marketing?

-Brands should use Stories as a continuous content stream rather than one-off posts.
-Combine product showcases, behind-the-scenes content, and user-generated posts to keep variety.
-Structure stories to guide users from attention to action, while testing creatives to refine messaging over time.
+Treat Stories as a continuous content stream rather than one-off posts.
+Combine product showcases, behind-the-scenes moments, and user-generated content to keep variety high.
+Structure each story to guide viewers from attention to action, then test creatives against your navigation data to refine messaging over time.
+The metrics will show which mix your audience actually watches.

 How to promote a brand on an Instagram story?

-Brands should focus on value-driven content rather than direct promotion.
-Show real use cases and integrate subtle calls to action.
-Using tools like Scrumball can also help coordinate campaigns and track engagement more effectively.
+Focus on value-driven content rather than direct promotion.
+Show real use cases, weave in subtle calls to action, and let the link sticker carry the click.
+Watch Exited rates on promotional slides to catch overselling early.
+Tools like Scrumball can also help coordinate campaigns and track engagement across every creator involved.

 How to increase brand awareness on Instagram?

 Brand awareness grows through consistent exposure and recognizable content.
-Maintain a clear visual identity, post regularly, and collaborate with niche creators.
-Stories help reinforce presence and ensure the brand stays top of mind through repeated interactions.
+Maintain a clear visual identity, post regularly, and collaborate with niche creators whose audiences match yours.
+Stories reinforce presence through repeated daily touchpoints, and healthy navigation patterns, meaning more Back taps and fewer Next story swipes, confirm the content is memorable rather than merely visible.